department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/dependency-verification/research-design/usability-testing-1/dependent-verifiy-usability-1-convo-guide.md

 ### Task 2 / Review dependents / 5 minutes
 Modal intercepts user.
-- 'observe reaction' If needed, prompt: Tell me what you are thinking here.
+- `observe reaction` If needed, prompt: Tell me what you are thinking here.
 - Why do you think you're seeing this?
 - Who is listed as your dependents?